Lifelong Generative Modeling: Experiments

-We visualise examples of the true inputs $\bm{\mathrm{x}}$ and the respective reconstructions $\hat{\bm{\mathrm{x}}}$ in figure \ref{fig_svhn}(a).
-We see that even though the only true data the final model received for training were from MNIST, it can still reconstruct SVHN data observed previously.
-This confirms the ability of our architecture to transition between complex distributions while still preserving the knowledge learned from the previously observed distributions.
-Finally, in figure \ref{fig_svhn}(b) and \ref{fig_svhn}(c) we illustrate the data generated from an interpolation of a 2-dimensional continuous latent space.
-For this we specifically trained the models with the continuous latent variable $\bm{z}_c \in \mathcal{R}^2$.
-To generate the data, we fix the discrete categorical $\bm{z}_d$ to one of the possible values $\{[0,1],[1,0]\}$ and linearly interpolate the continuous $\bm{z}_c$ over the range $[-3, 3]$.
-We then decode these to obtain the samples $\hat{\bm{\mathrm{x}}} \sim P_{\bm{\theta}}(\bm{\mathrm{x}} | \bm{z}_d, \bm{z}_c)$.
+The typical assumption in lifelong learning is that the sequence of observed distributions are related \cite{thrun1995lifelong2} in some manner.
+In this experiment we relax this constraint by learning a common model between the colored SVHN dataset and the binary MNIST dataset.
+While semantically similar to humans, these datasets are vastly different, as one is based on RGB images of real world house numbers and the other of synthetically hand-drawn digits.
+We visualize examples of the true test inputs, $\bm{\mathrm{x}}$, and their respective reconstructions, $\hat{\bm{\mathrm{x}}}$, from the final lifelong model in figure \ref{fig_svhn}(a).
+Even though the only true data the final model received for training was the MNIST dataset, it is still able to reconstruct the SVHN data observed previously.
+This demonstrates the ability of our architecture to transition between complex distributions while still preserving the knowledge learned from the previously observed distributions.

+Finally, in figure \ref{fig_svhn}(b) and \ref{fig_svhn}(c) we illustrate the data generated from an interpolation of a 2-dimensional continuous latent space, $\bm{z}_c \in \mathcal{R}^2$.
+To generate variates, we set the discrete categorical, $\bm{z}_d$, to one of the possible values $\{[0,1],[1,0]\}$ and linearly interpolate the continuous $\bm{z}_c$ over the range $[-3, 3]$.
+We then decode these to obtain the samples, $\hat{\bm{\mathrm{x}}} \sim P_{\bm{\theta}}(\bm{\mathrm{x}} | \bm{z}_d, \bm{z}_c)$.
 The model learns a common continuous structure for the two distributions which can be followed by observing the development in the generated samples from top left to bottom right on both figure \ref{fig_svhn}(b) and \ref{fig_svhn}(c).